kostja/kostja.github.io/_posts/2017-01-24-tarantool-design-principles.markdown

 categories: misc
 ---

+> I'm publishing a transcript of my talk at Highload Conference in Moscow in
+> Spring 2015.
+It  is actually the first part out of four (yes, I got a
+> big conference slot back then :))

+I'd like to begin my talk by asking the question:

-Let's talk database architecture now.
-It’s worth debating why in 2015, there is still a window of opportunity for a modern database.
+Is there now, in year 2015, a window of opportunity for a new database management system?

 ![Problem statement - ACID](/assets/acid.png)